Matthew 25:5

 'And the bridegroom tarrying, they all nodded and were sleeping,

-Matthew 25:4 but the prudent took oil in flasks along with their lamps.
+But the wise ones took oil in flasks along with their lamps.

 While the bridegroom tarried, they all slumbered and slept.